How do you define genocide?

 Loss of meaning

-Mr Destexhe believes the word genocide has fallen victim to "a sort of verbal inflation, in much the same way as happened with the word fascist".
+But Mr Destexhe believes the word genocide has fallen victim to "a sort of verbal inflation, in much the same way as happened with the word fascist".

-Because of that, he says, the term has progressively lost its initial meaning and is becoming "dangerously commonplace".
+He says the term has progressively lost its initial meaning and is becoming "dangerously commonplace".

 Michael Ignatieff, director of the Carr Centre for Human Rights Policy at Harvard University, agrees.